 Selected test results determine what content is pre-filled, ensuring concise, correct documentation.
 I defined the different possible combinations and mapped them out to validate with a product manager, engineer, and provider team.

+Patient age and labs are also pulled into the note.
 I collaborated with engineering early on to ensure feasibility and functionality of these interactions.

 Peek into contact history